 Add new Section 49

-49 Patient Master Identity Management (PMIM) Profile
+49 Patient Master Identity Registry (PMIR) Profile

-The Patient Master Identity Management (PMIM) Profile supports the creating, updating and deprecating of master identity information, as well as subscribing to these changes, about a subject of care using the HL7 FHIR standard and its RESTful transactions.
-Where “patient identity” information includes all information found in the FHIR Patient resource such as identifier, name, phone, gender, birth date, address, marital status, photo, others to contact, preference for language, general practitioner, and links to other instances of identities.
-The “Patient Master identity” is managed centrally among many participating organizations.
+The Patient Master Identity Registry (PMIR) Profile supports the creating, updating and deprecating of patient master identity information about a subject of care, as well as subscribing to these changes, using the HL7 FHIR standard and its RESTful transactions.
+In PMIR, “patient identity” information includes all information found in the FHIR Patient Resource such as identifier, name, phone, gender, birth date, address, marital status, photo, others to contact, preference for language, general practitioner, and links to other instances of identities.
+The “patient master identity” is a dominant identity managed centrally among many participating organizations (a.k.a., “Golden Patient Identity”).

-Beyond the basic create, retrieve, update, and delete (CRUD) transaction set, this profile addresses important patient safety issues related to cases where there are two or more patient identity records that have been established for the same person.
-In such cases, it is not clear which identity record is the “true” one.
-There is also a risk that health data may be associated with each identity record – and these disparate data, together, are needed before a fully and accurate “health picture” can be developed for this person.
-Both situations represent patient safety risks.
+Beyond the basic create, retrieve, update, and delete transaction set, this profile addresses important patient safety issues related to cases where there are two or more patient master identities that have been established for the same person, thus it is not clear which identity is the “true” one.
+There is also a risk that health data may be associated with each identity – and these disparate data, together, are needed before a fully and accurate “health picture” can be developed for this person.
+These situations represent patient safety risks.
+This profile addresses how these multiple patient master identities can be merged into a single patient master identity, and how this merge flows down to data custodians so that they take appropriate actions.
+It is outside the scope of this profile to define how references to the merged patient master identity from other data should be handled.

-This profile describes how a “master identity record” scenario can be operationalized.
-In such a scenario, there should be one and only one definitive identity record for each unique subject of care.
-Leveraging the Profile’s actors and the architectural patterns that describe their operation, PMIM supports patient-safe identity records merging.
-Multiple identity records are merged to ensure there is one and only one definitive source of truth.
-The profile also stipulates mandatory behaviors of FHIR servers that maintain health data about the subjects of care such that no health information is “orphaned” following the merge.
-PMIM requires that when merge or links are made between the two or more Patient instances, any query against any of the patient identifiers that have been linked return results for all the linked records, and to the extent possible, deprecated Patient identities are no longer utilized.
-Clinical data referencing merged Patients should be updated so that queries for the merged Patient will return all relevant clinical data.

-49.1 PMIM Actors, Transactions, and Content Modules
+49.1 PMIR Actors, Transactions, and Content Modules

 This section defines the actors, transactions, and/or content modules in this profile.
 General definitions of actors are given in the Technical Frameworks General Introduction Appendix A. IHE Transactions can be found in the Technical Frameworks General Introduction Appendix B. Both appendices are located at http://ihe.net/Technical_Frameworks/#GenIntro

-Figure 49.1-1 shows the actors directly involved in the PMIM Profile and the relevant transactions between them.
-If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
+Figure 49.1-1 shows the actors directly involved in the PMIR Profile and the relevant transactions between them.

-Figure 49.1-1: PMIM Actor Diagram
+Figure 49.1-1: PMIR Actor Diagram

-Table 49.1-1 lists the transactions for each actor directly involved in the PMIM Profile.
+Table 49.1-1 lists the transactions for each actor directly involved in the PMIR Profile.
 To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

-Table 49.1-1: PMIM Profile - Actors and Transactions
+Table 49.1-1: PMIR Profile - Actors and Transactions